Identity Cloud

 3. Click Import to bring the collection into your workspace.

-To use the Identity Cloud Postman collection, you must create a user identity in Identity Cloud that the collection requests can connect to.
+To use the Advanced Identity Cloud Postman collection, you must create a service account that the requests in the collection can use to connect to your Advanced Identity Cloud instance.

-Proceed to the next section to learn how to enter these credentials, plus other settings necessary to use the collection.
+Proceed to the next section to learn how to enter these values into the collection, plus other settings necessary to use Postman with Advanced Identity Cloud.

-The variables are initially set with placeholder values that you will need to modify or replace.
-For example, the collection needs to know the Identity Cloud URL, as well as your admin access credentials.
+The variables are initially set with placeholder values that you must modify or replace.
+For example, the collection needs to know the Advanced Identity Cloud URL, as well as your admin access credentials.

 To edit the variables, enter new values in the INITIAL VALUE column.
 Then click Save to make the edits permanent.

-See Required variable values to understand which variables you need to edit before you can use the collection.
-See Optional variable values to understand which variables you may want to edit to customize the collection to suit your environment.
+To understand which variables you need to edit before you can use the collection, learn more in Required variable values.
+To understand which variables you can optionally edit to customize the collection to suit your environment, learn more in Optional variable values.

 You can then start using the collection.

 You can also override the default collection-level variables by creating a Postman Environment.
-Use the same variable names as those in the table above.
+Use the same variable names as the Required variable values.

-For information on creating a Postman Environment, see Managing environments in the "Postman Learning Center".
+For information on creating a Postman Environment, learn more in Managing environments in the "Postman Learning Center".

 Required variable values